inneralien/SimShop/docs/intro.rst

 Python to make for creating a Verilog simulation environment, but that's a much longer conversation.

-|SIM| is a work in progress, as all software is, with new features being added
-all the time.
+SimShop is a work in progress, as all software is, with new features being added all the time.
 We at RTLCores use it every day with excellent results and hope that you will too.